 Gullfoss is one of the best-known waterfalls in Iceland.
 This massive waterfall has two drops and is around 105 feet high.
 It is only 1.5 hours away from Reykjavik, and it is located on the Golden Circle.
-A lot of people rent a car to see this magical waterfall, but if you are not comfortable with driving, there are plenty of tour guides that can take you to Gullfoss.
+A lot of people rent a car and drive in Iceland to see this magical waterfall, but if you are not comfortable with driving, there are plenty of tour guides that can take you to Gullfoss.

 You can visit Gullfoss all year round, even if visiting Iceland in winter, and there is no entrance fee.
 There is a visitor center with a restaurant/cafe so you can relax and spend lunch here.
 Gullfoss is easily accessible, so you don’t need to hike or do anything too strenuous.
 All you have to do is park, and then walk up and take in the views!
 Because of how easy it is to see the waterfall, the area can get extremely crowded.
 Even with the crowds, there is plenty of room to take great pictures.
 You might even get lucky and spot a rainbow!
 Gullfoss is definitely one of those spots that you can’t miss when you get to Iceland.
 The beauty of this waterfall is one of a kind.